SDGforskning/sdg-strings/SDG07_query_action_WoS.md

         )
   )
   NEAR/15
-      ("cleantech" OR "energy research" OR "energy efficiency research" OR "energy transition$" OR "energy technolog*" OR
+      ("energy research" OR "energy efficiency research" OR "energy transition$" OR "energy technolog*" OR
         (
           ("technolog*" OR "innovation$" OR "R&D")
           NEAR/3
+              ("clean* energy" OR "green* energy"
-              ("clean" OR "cleaner" OR "green" OR "greener" OR "decarboni*" OR "low carbon" OR "energy efficien*"
+              OR "decarboni*" OR "low carbon" OR "energy efficien*"
               OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "marine energy" OR "tidal energy" OR "wave energy"
               )